-The Fund is exposed to credit risk for its cash and cash equivalents and accrued special commission income.
+The Fund is exposed to credit risk for its cash and cash equivalents, accrued special commission income and advance against allotment of securities.
 The Fund Manager seeks to limit its credit risk by monitoring credit exposures and by dealing with only reputable counterparties.